heimrichhannot/contao-ldap-bundle/README.md

 Run `vendor/bin/contao-console config:dump-reference huh_ldap` to see the complete config reference.

-A sample configuration for syncing backend users could be as follows (member configuration is practically identical):
+A sample configuration for syncing backend users could be as follows (member configuration is nearly identical):

 ```yaml
 huh_ldap: